On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Details of Practical Implementation

 \section{Details of Practical Implementation}

 In the main text we give a direct plug-in (DPI) rule to implement the coverage-error optimal bandwidth.
 Here we we give complete details for this procedure as well as document a second practical choice, based on a rule-of-thumb (ROT) strategy.
 Both choices yield the optimal coverage error decay rate at interior and boundary points.
-All our methods are implemented in software available from the authors' websites and via the {\sf R} package {\tt nprobust} available at \url{https://cran.r-project.org/package=nprobust}.